This post is also available in: English

 But that’s just it.
-John’s Fuck It isn’t about abstract stuff.
-Mindfulness isn’t about abstract stuff.
+John’s Fuck It isn’t about hippie bullshit.
 It’s about focusing on concrete things that we can actually feel in our own body.

 Maybe you’ve heard about Tai Chi?
 That’s also a form of Chi Kung.
 John’s Fuck It form is even simpler.
 Each position is based on something that you already do.
 Whether you’re sitting down watching television, reading a book, lying down, standing in the kitchen, if you focus on your breathing and become aware of your chi, then you’re doing the Fuck It form.

 Basically, they are all meditation techniques.
-And breathing is an essential part of it.
 Becoming aware of your breath, focusing on your inhales and exhales (without really influencing it), already helps so much in calming down your nervous system, reducing anxiety and stress, and promoting relaxation and happiness.

 “the more you say Fuck It, and the more you relax, the more your chi will flow. […] The effect of all this relaxing is, ultimately, to increase the length of your life.
 (Horrible life-shortening accidents aside, of course).
 If you say Fuck It to one big area of tension in your life, you are going to increase the amount of time you spend on this earth.

-So I said Fuck It, and started practicing every morning before I went off to work.
+I started practicing every morning before I went to work.
 I set my alarm clock half an hour earlier (or came to work half an hour later), dragged myself to the couch in the living room, sat down in a crossed leg position on a rolled-up blanket under my tailbone, and closed my eyes.

 And I’ve been doing it every day since.
 I mean, I’ve become a yoga teacher so I kinda have to / want to.
 I also still read John’s book every day, just a couple of pages.
 His words have almost the same effect on me as a short meditation.
 And they’re a nice addition to my yoga practice.